remotion-dev/remotion/packages/docs/docs/player/player.md

 A callback function that allows you to return a custom UI that gets displayed while the player is loading.

+The first parameter contains the `height` and `width` of the player as it gets rendered.

 ```tsx twoslash
 import { Player, RenderLoading } from "@remotion/player";
 import { useCallback } from "react";